 Aaron Lightstone, MMT, RP, MTA, NMT-Fellow is the founder and director of Music Therapy Toronto.
 He is an award-winning music therapist, musician, educator and researcher.
-Aaron holds Master of Music Therapy and Bachelor of Music Therapy degrees from the faculty of Music at Wildfrid Laurier University where he is occasionally a part-time faculty member (in the faculty of music and the faculty of graduate studies).
+Aaron holds Master of Music Therapy and Bachelor of Music Therapy degrees from the faculty of Music at Wildfrid Laurier University where for many years he has also worked as a part-time faculty member (in the faculty of music and the faculty of graduate studies).
+He leads the renowned world music ensemble JAFFA ROAD who have been honoured with two JUNO AWARD nominations and a CANADIAN FOLK MUSIC AWARD.
+Aaron's research and writings have been published as chapters in several music therapy textbooks.

 He has extensive experience in the use of music as a therapeutic intervention in acquired brain injury, geriatrics, palliative care, addictions, autism, dementia, developmental disability, mental health care, and cerebral palsy.